RediPanda/discord-bot-projects/README.md

 All RD Packages are available and free for users to edit, **HOWEVER;**

-*If you plan to redistribute and/or publish these RD, you must acquire permission from me.
-I hate it when people "create" content then
+*If you plan to redistribute and/or publish these RD, you must acquire permission from me and credit/link back to this repository.
+I hate it when people "create" content then claim it as "their" work.*

 [![Last Updated](https://img.shields.io/badge/Last%20Updated-24%2F6-blueviolet.svg?style=for-the-badge)](https://github.com/RediPanda/discord-bot-projects/commits/master)